yaaminiv/yaaminiv.github.io/_posts/2016-12-12-BCA-Assay-Trial-2.md

 #### **Some photos from our lab work**:

-Here I am pipetting 10 µL of my sample for the microplate
 ![pipetting sample](https://raw.githubusercontent.com/yaaminiv/yaaminiv.github.io/master/images/pipettingsample.jpg)

-Laura using a multipipetter to add 200 µL of our BCA working reagent to each well
+**Figure 1**.
+Here I am pipetting 10 µL of my sample for the microplate.

 ![multipipetter](https://github.com/yaaminiv/yaaminiv.github.io/blob/master/images/multipipetting.jpg)
+**Figure 2**.
+Laura using a multipipetter to add 200 µL of our BCA working reagent to each well.

+![mircoplate](https://raw.githubusercontent.com/yaaminiv/yaaminiv.github.io/master/images/microplate.JPG)
+**Figure 3**.
 Our completed microplate!
 Well A1 is in the top left corner.
-![mircoplate](https://raw.githubusercontent.com/yaaminiv/yaaminiv.github.io/master/images/microplate.JPG)
+Microplate contents specified [here](https://yaaminiv.github.io/BCA-Assay-Trial-1/).

 #### **Once in the Genome Sciences Building, we did the following**:
 - Using an Eppendorf ThermoMixer C, we incubated our plate for 30 minutes at 37ºC
 - Vortexed plate to mix solutions thoroughly
+- Centrifuged plate
-- Read plate
+- Read plate at 540 nm

 #### **Calculations**
 In order to start the Mini-Trypsin digestion, we need to know the volume of our sample that contains 100 µg of protein.
 To calculate this volume, we used the following steps.